Microplastics: Classification

 Microplastic fibers identified in the marine environment.

 Photodegraded green plastic bag adjacent to hiking trail in about 2,000 pieces of 1 to 25 mm size after three months' exposure outdoors.

-The term "microplastics" was introduced in 2004 by Professor Richard Thompson, a marine biologist at the University of Plymouth in the United Kingdom.
+The term "microplastics" has been widely attributed to a 2004 paper by Professor Richard Thompson, a marine biologist at the University of Plymouth in the United Kingdom.
+However, there are examples of the term being used in relation to marine pollution dating back to the early 1990s, throughout the 1990s and into the early 2000s.
+There is also evidence that the authors who first used the term had been exploring the topic during the late 1980s.

 Microplastics are common in our world today.
 In 2014, it was estimated that there are between 15 and 51 trillion individual pieces of microplastic in the world's oceans, which was estimated to weigh between 93,000 and 236,000 metric tons.
 Under the influence of sunlight, wind, waves and other factors, plastic degrades into small fragments known as microplastics, or even nanoplastics.